-Arsenal Women v Reading Women
+Arsenal cruise to victory over Reading

 Post update

-Faye Bryson (Reading Women) wins a free kick in the defensive half.
+Tobin Heath (Arsenal Women) wins a free kick on the left wing.

 Post update